Real-world methane emissions from LNG-fueled ships higher than current regulations assume

 The report therefore recommends that EU and IMO policymakers consider increasing the default methane slip value for LPDF 4-stroke engines to at least 6%.

-"This is contrary to the goals of rapidly decarbonizing the shipping sector to align with the Paris Agreement and counterproductive to reducing global methane emissions this decade, as called for in the Global Methane Pledge."
+"This is contrary to the goals of rapidly decarbonising the shipping sector to align with the Paris Agreement and counterproductive to reducing global methane emissions this decade, as called for in the Global Methane Pledge."

 Jörg Beecken, senior research and project manager, Explicit ApS: "This study shows that remote measurements are a valid and effective method to assess the real-world methane emissions from a broader fleet.
 Both methane slip due to incomplete combustion and overall fugitive emissions can be reliably quantified using remote measurement techniques.
 The presented results provide a realistic and independent picture of maritime methane emissions."